starpact/from-sinkhole/data-structure/go-map-c-impl/README.md

-# Implementation of Golang Builtin Hashmap in C
+# Implementation of Golang Builtin HashMap in C